Atlas975/Notes/OperatingSystems/Page_replacement.md

 > ![[Pasted image 20230118114738.png|350|350]]

-- This can be limited via local page replacement, to avoid a process that uses large amounts of memory from having an external impact.
+- This can be limited via local page replacement, this avoids a memory hungry process from creating page fault for other processes.
 This limits thrashing to a single process

-## Replacement option speed up
+## Replacement speed up methods
--
+1. The dirty bit can be used to indicate when a page held in primary memory does not match it's counterpart on disk
+2. When a [[Processors|processor]] is idle, it can attempt to free up pages in reserve to be used, this allows for a process to immediately be restarted after it's page request
+3. Idle time can be used to keep a queue of victims for page replacement, this